 Michelin-starred chef Brandon Jew has expanded his empire from Mister Jiu’s to Mamahuhu, a Chinese-American restaurant with an upscale bent.
 This incredibly cool spot leans into classics, but ingredients are the focus here, and dishes like the rice-battered and impossibly crispy sweet and sour chicken never fail to deliver — right to your doorstep, that is.

-Named for chef Samir Mogannam’s mother, Rima, this Palestinian-Jordanian restaurant in the Castro urges diners to share plates, like the mezze sampler, which comes with hand-kneaded pita bread.
+Named for chef Samir Mogannam’s mother, Rima, this Palestinian-Jordanian restaurant in the Castro (with another location in Cole Valley) urges diners to share plates, like the mezze sampler, which comes with hand-kneaded pita bread.

 San Francisco’s hippest Burmese restaurant — technically restaurants, since there are now multiple outlets — belongs to owner Desmond Tan.
 There are so many dishes to fall in Burma love with that it’s almost impossible to choose, but do yourself a favor and order the chicken kebat, wok-tossed with onion, tomatoes, jalapeño, mint, tamarind, and turmeric.